You just booked your first wedding.

 RAW files are uncompressed data files that contain all of the image information.
 Since RAW data are unprocessed, they look flat and lack contrast.
 They’re like a film negative!

 The advantage is that you get more flexibility and range when it comes to editing your photos because RAW files capture more dynamic range in a scene.
-All visual information remains intact on the file, so you have leeway to adjust sharpness, brightness, contrast, shadows, and colors.
+All visual information remains intact on the file, so you have leeway in adjusting sharpness, brightness, contrast, shadows, and colors.

 Use Varying Shutter Speeds